haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 ----------------

 The federated worker class implements all the networking and FL logic.

-The developer needs to implement three basic methods of the federated worker- aggregation logic, client selection, and role description.
+It's the responsibility of the developer needs to implement three basic methods of the federated worker- aggregation logic, client selection, and role description.

 Worker Roles
 ~~~~~~~~~~~~

-Roles define the kind of computation each worker does.
+Roles define the kind of computation each worker does.In this tutorial,

-In this tutorial, we are using the `FedAvg McMahan et
-al <https://arxiv.org/abs/1602.05629>`__ strategy with random client
+we are using the `FedAvg McMahan etal <https://arxiv.org/abs/1602.05629>`__ strategy with random client selection.
+There are only two roles here
-selection.
-There are only two roles here namely, the aggregator and
+namely, the aggregator and trainer.
-trainer.

 -  **Aggregator** requests models from the trainers before aggregating
    and updating its model.